intake/intake-esm/docs/source/how-to/enforce-search-query-criteria-via-require-all-on.md

 satisfy the query criteria.
 The `require_all_on` argument is best explained with the following example.

-Let’s define a query for our collection that requests multiple variable_ids and multiple experiment_ids from the Omon table_id, all from 3 different source_ids:
+Let’s define a query for our catalog that requests multiple variable_ids and multiple experiment_ids from the Omon table_id, all from 3 different source_ids:

 ```{code-cell} ipython3